Path-Check/safeplaces-docs/safeplaces-backend-services/environment-variables/safeplaces-backend-service.md

 ### Authentication Related Environment Variables

 Below are environment variables that must be set in order to properly configure a connection to Auth0 to handle authentication and user management.
+The user management and authentication APIs you've setup in Auth0 should use the same user database within Auth0 in order for user management and authentication functionality to work in synchrony.

 - AUTH_LOGOUT_REDIRECT_URL - URL for Auth0 to redirect to after a user logs out
 - AUTH0_BASE_URL - tenant url from Auth0 (https://auth0.com/docs/getting-started/the-basics)